Iotic-Labs/nyx-sdk/README.sdk.md

 ## 🚧 Status

-The Nyx ecosystem is at an early stage of its development, please give us feedback through the [Github issues](https://github.com/Iotic-Labs/nyx-sdk/issues).
+The Nyx ecosystem is at an early stage of its development, please give us feedback through the [GitHub issues](https://github.com/Iotic-Labs/nyx-sdk/issues).

 ## What is the Nyx Client SDK